-David qualified at KPMG and joined Unibet Group plc in 2002 as Group FC where he worked on the Unibet Group plc NASDAQ OMX Stockholm listing.
-He then spent two years at the Capital Pub Company plc as CFO, where he floated the company on AIM, before moving to Kambi.
-David has an MA from Oxford University.
+David qualified at KPMG and joined Unibet in 2002 as Group Financial Controller, working on Unibet's NASDAQ OMX Stockholm listing.
+He then spent two years at the Capital Pub Company as CFO, where he floated the Company on AIM, before moving back to Unibet in 2008.
+David has been CFO of Kambi since its formation.

-David Kenyon holds 42,330 shares and 60,000 options in the Company.
+David Kenyon holds 42,330 shares and 60,000 options in the company